Facts & stats

 Today, it's a different story.
-We're open 24 hours a day, 365 days a year, and we now serve around 38 million passengers to 200 destinations every year.
+We're open 24 hours a day, 365 days a year, and we now help take around 38 million passengers to 200 destinations every year.
 In fact, we're fast approaching capacity of 45 million, years ahead of predictions.

 Gatwick is the world’s most efficient single runway airport and the second largest airport in the UK.
 Uniquely, we're the successful home to the full mix of airline operators from scheduled to low-cost and charter airlines.
-Currently around 45 airlines operate from the airport including Vietnam Airlines, British Airways, easyJet, Norwegian Air, Emirates, Monarch, Thomas Cook, Thomson and Virgin.
+Around 45 airlines operate from the airport including British Airways, easyJet, Norwegian Air, Emirates, Monarch, Thomas Cook, Thomson Turkish Airlines and Virgin.

-We are the most important base for one of Europe’s most successful airlines, easyJet, and we're also home to key charter operations, particularly Thomson, Thomas Cook and Monarch.
+We are the biggest base for easyJet, one of Europe’s most successful airlines, and we're also home to key charter operations such as, Thomson and Thomas Cook.

-In addition to the major long haul leisure operations of British Airways and Virgin, we are now seeing the emergence of long haul services to the Far East, with the arrival of Vietnam Airlines, Turkish Airlines and Garuda Indonesia.
-These complement the existing long haul services provided by, for example, Emirates.
+In addition to the major long haul leisure operations of British Airways and Virgin, we are now seeing the emergence of long haul services to the Far East, with the arrival of Turkish Airlines and Garuda Indonesia.
+These complement the existing long haul services provided by airlines such as Emirates and Norwegian.

 Gatwick Airport is owned by a group of international investment funds, of which Global Infrastructure Partners (GIP) is the largest shareholder.

 Gatwick has been competing vigorously since the change in ownership in December 2009.
 We have been winning new routes to the UK’s key trading partners and providing direct connections between London and high growth economies.

-Since 2011, Gatwick has attracted new routes to Indonesia, Turkey, Vietnam, China and Russia.
+Since 2011, Gatwick has attracted new routes to Indonesia, Turkey and Russia.
 We continue to provide connections to closer destinations with new routes to Germany and Iceland recently announced and we have seen growth from some of our established carriers including easyJet and Norwegian Air Shuttle.
 Gatwick’s improving connections should help to maintain London’s role as a major hub.

-- Gatwick serves more destinations than any other UK Airport (source: OAG data).
+- Gatwick flies to more destinations than any other UK Airport (source: OAG data).